Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Results

 The Functional Lag ($\mathbb{FL}$) (absolute values) and the Functional Connectivity($\mathbb{FC}$) matrices are displayed in Figs.~\ref{fig:fig_5}D-E and Figs.~\ref{fig:fig_5}G-H, respectively, alongside with the corresponding asymmetry values in Figs.~\ref{fig:fig_5}F and~\ref{fig:fig_5}I, derived from $\mathbb{FC}_{\mathrm{asym}}$ (see Suppl.
-Fig.~\ref{fig:fig_S4}) and $\mathbb{FL}_{\mathrm{asym}}$ (see Sec.~\ref{subsubsec:corr_funcs} for further details).
-Notably, $\mathbb{FC}$ showed a greater asymmetry in TUN, compared to DEF configuration (IQR = \num{0.01} for TUN; IQR = \num{0.006} for DEF), highlighting a prominent emergence of directional interactions in the tuned configuration.
-This represents a genuine emergent network phenomenon, as TUN was derived from DEF by modifying parameters in its single-node equations, without modifying the underlying connectome.
+Fig.~\ref{fig:fig_S5}) and $\mathbb{FL}_{\mathrm{asym}}$ (see Sec.~\ref{subsubsec:mat_meth:metrics:corr_funcs} for further details).
+Notably, $\mathbb{FC}$ shows a greater asymmetry in TUN, compared to DEF configuration (IQR = \num{0.01} for TUN; IQR = \num{0.006} for DEF), highlighting a prominent emergence of directional interactions in the tuned configuration.
+This reflects an emergent network phenomenon, because TUN differs from DEF in single-node equations parameters, global coupling and global conduction velocity, without modifying the relative connection strengths and the time delays of the underlying connectome.